Khiva: The Ultimate Guide

 Guatemala is the largest economy in Central America and its bustling capital reflects that.
 But today, most travelers avoid Guatemala City altogether, as it’s generally seen as a hectic and dangerous place with

 Xela may be Guatemala’s second-largest city, but it’s far off the tourist trail.
 But is it worth visiting?
-It depends, and this guide to the top things to do in Xela will hopefully help
+It depends.
+And this guide to the top things to do in Xela will hopefully help

 Often touted as one of the world’s most beautiful lakes, Guatemala’s Lake Atitlán is home to nearly a dozen villages, largely inhabited by indigenous Maya.
 And with so many towns and outdoor activities to